CCCMcluster/CCCM-IM-handbook/_build/html/_sources/introduction.md

 - State the learning objectives of the handbook.
 - Explain who are the target audiences.
 - Explain how the handbook should be used. [^1]
+- Who to contact if there are any questions or issues.

 ```{figure} part1/images/spirits.jpg